-d) if a new KNRP was derived, shall include the 16 LSBs of KNRP ID; and
+d) if a new KNRP was derived, shall include the 16 LSBs of KNRP ID;

-e) if the PC5 unicast link security mode control procedure was triggered during a PC5 unicast link establishment procedure, shall include its UE PC5 unicast user plane security policy for this PC5 unicast link.
+e) if the PC5 unicast link security mode control procedure was triggered during a PC5 unicast link establishment procedure, shall include its UE PC5 unicast user plane security policy for this PC5 unicast link; and

+f) shall include the Target user info (i.e. initiating UE’s application layer ID) if the Source user info IE is included in the DIRECT LINK SECURITY MODE COMMAND message.

 The target UE shall form the KNPR-sess ID from the 8 MSBs of KNPR-sess ID it had sent in the DIRECT LINK ESTABLISHMENT REQUEST message or DIRECT LINK REKEYING REQUEST message and the 8 LSBs of KNPR-sess ID received in the DIRECT LINK SECURITY MODE COMMAND message.